postfalk/django-etl-sync/README.rst

 ``etl_persistence`` **key in data dictionary**

-The last method is to put an extra key value pair in your data dictionary, e.g. during the dictionary transformation.
+The last method is to put an extra key value pair in your data dictionary, e.g. during dictionary transformation.

 .. code-block:: python